sebcmenu/JsHeatzy/README.md

 When you are happy with the result, just use the *Save* button (red in the top right corner of the screen, left of the filter dropdown).
 It will send your modifications to the Heatzy Cloud).

 The code has a minimum level of comments, which should be enough to grab the global architecture of the application.

-#### Important
-If you wish to host the application on a web server, you'll have to configure CORS so that the ajax request can reach https://euapi.gizwits.com/.